tuya/tuya-ios-apple-homekit-sample-objc/README.md

 ## Use the sample

-1. The Tuya iOS HomeSDK is distributed through [CocoaPods](http://cocoapods.org/) and other dependencies in this sample.
+1. The Tuya iOS HomeSDK is distributed based on [CocoaPods](http://cocoapods.org/) and other dependencies in this sample.
 Make sure that you have installed CocoaPods.
 If not, run the following command to install CocoaPods first:

 ```bash
 sudo gem install cocoapods
 pod setup
 ```
-**Note:** Be sure to add this spec source to your podfile, because the spec of `TuyaSmartAppleDeviceKit` was only being uploaded to this spec source.
+**Note:** Make sure that this spec source is added to your podfile.
+The spec of `TuyaSmartAppleDeviceKit` is only uploaded to this spec source.
 ```ruby
 source 'https://registry.code.tuya-inc.top/tuyaIOS/TYSpecs.git'
 ```